NTIA/scos-sensor/README.md

 A token is automatically created for each user.
 Django Rest Framework Token Authentication will check that the token in the Authorization header ("Token " + token) matches a user's token.
+Login session authentication with username and password is used for the browsable API.

 #### Certificate  Authentication